 Other than being a retiree’s favorite location, Sullivan island guarantees 24/7 serene views of the world’s second shallowest ocean.
 The authentic paradise in the south is a dream destination for many tourists who are attracted to the consistent warm weather on the island.
 Not for a moment will you find the island boring as it features notable tennis clubs and high-end golf courses for sports pundits.
 If you prefer to engage in water activities, there is kiteboarding, kayaking, sailing, and fishing to keep you engaged.
 Food junkies have a long list of top-class restaurants and a variety of cuisines to enjoy.

 In a similar fashion, Sullivan Island is home to primal education, and medical and recreational centers ensuring a wholesome lifestyle for its residents.
 Moving to the island also means that you have access to many job opportunities thanks to its flourishing economy.
-With a solid history portfolio defined by epic monuments alongside a good number of natural hiking trails and game parks, the island will easily become a great home for outdoor heads.
-To top it off, you do not have to break a bank to afford accommodation in the town.
+With a solid history portfolio defined by epic monuments alongside a good number of natural hiking trails and game parks, the island will quickly become a great home for outdoor heads.
+To top it off, you do not have to break the bank to afford accommodation in the town.
 The cost of living in this area is moderate allowing its inhabitants to put bread on their table without a fuss.

 - Tons of fun activities all around the year

 - Cute natural beaches

 - Low crime rate

 - High taxation rate pushing up the cost of living